anderspetersson/django-bigbrother/README.md

 `warning_high`: Integer or float.
 Warn bigbrother if the value is equal or higher than this value.
 Set to None (the default) to disable.

-## Tracking data for graphs

-New in Bigbrother 0.2.0 is the ability to save data and show graphs.
-This is still in a very early stage.
-To save data to the database, goto yoururl.com/bigbrother/update/.
-Setting up a cronjob to do this at midnight every day is recommended.
-The graphs does currently only support one data entry per day.

-The goal is to add functionality to do this via Selery's perodic tasks, or simular in the future.

 ## Screenshot

 This is how it looks.
 (With 2 custom modules).